absrp/passing_probabilities_EQgates_strikeslip/README.md

 # The passing probabilities of zones of geometrical complexity and their effect in surface rupture length
-A set of scripts to estimate the geometry of earthquake gates and passing probabilities as a function of geometry
+A set of scripts to estimate the geometry of different zones of geometrical complexity along faults and passing probabilities as a function of geometry

 <!-- ABOUT THE PROJECT -->
 ## About The Project